 Planning a Cash Calendar Raffle Fundraiser

-If you have a network of salespeople, a raffle is one of the easiest types of fundraisers to organize – but only IF you have a network of salespeople or a large event at which you can sell tickets.
+If you have a network of salespeople, a raffle is one of the easiest types of fundraisers to organize – but ONLY IF you have a network of salespeople or a large event at which you can sell tickets.
+This network could be school parents or parents of sports teams or clubs.
+(Disclaimer: We have to say “parents” because legalities may require your salespeople to be adults.)

 - People will only buy your calendars IF YOU ASK!
 So you have to ask them.

-- Announce the calendar raffle fundraiser on social media (but do not print a copy of the actual raffle card).
+- Announce the calendar raffle fundraiser on social media (but do not post a copy of the actual raffle card online).
 Ask volunteer salespeople to share the news on their social media pages.

 - Set up a sale table at a school event (sports, theater, etc.)